Ceramic Dictionary

 es: SOPORTE

-Prop: is a support used to hold up another object from falling or moving, it can be applied to everything from a pole to a person.
+Prop: is a support used to hold up an other object to prevent it from falling or moving and it can be applied to everything from a pole to a person.

 1) A strong pole propped up the branch of a tree.